Covid vaccine delivery programme

 In these challenging times we need your help.

-- Same day service if you are acutely unwell (this means that the issue has come on in the last few days – or got much worse - in the last few days or may quickly get more serious).
+2) GP same day service if you are acutely unwell (this means that the issue has come on in the last few days – or got much worse - in the last few days or may quickly get more serious).
+Please call on the same day before 11am.
 Please only ask for same day service if you are acutely unwell.
 The same day service is not a shortcut to a quicker routine appointment because at present we are having up to 60 “same day service” calls per day which means the doctor will only have time to deal with the most pressing aspects of your care on that same day.

-- Routine prebookable appointments for issues which do not meet the above criteria.
-In routine appointments there is more time to go into your issue in depth
+3) GP routine appointments these are pre-bookable and are for issues which do not meet the Same Day Service criteria.
+In routine appointments there is more time to go into your issue in depth.
+They are all on the phone at the moment and so we may ask you to send in photos, or to take part in a video consultation.

 If you ask for a same day appt our PST will be asking if you are acutely unwell / if your issue has come on or got much worse in the past few days.
 If the doctor feels you do not meet these criteria for the same day service then they will ask you to book a routine appt.